jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

-The QSV interface comes from Intel [OneVPL](https://github.com/oneapi-src/oneVPL) / [MediaSDK](https://github.com/Intel-Media-SDK/MediaSDK) is a high-level implementation based on Linux VA-API and Windows DXVA/D3D11VA, which gives better performance and more fine-tuning options on supported platforms.
+The QSV interface provided by Intel [OneVPL](https://github.com/oneapi-src/oneVPL) / [MediaSDK](https://github.com/Intel-Media-SDK/MediaSDK) is a high-level implementation based on Linux VA-API and Windows DXVA/D3D11VA providing better performance and more fine-tuning options on supported platforms.

 QSV can be used together with VA-API and DXVA/D3D11VA for a more flexible hybrid transcoding pipeline.